 Foster and adoptive parents can have more than one child with attachment issues.
 In our research, a high number of children we treated (45%) were adopted as part of a sibling unit.
 These children often develop pathological patterns of relating to each other and their families.
 It is not uncommon to treat more than one child from a family.
 We see one child in the morning and one in the afternoon.
 Our work with the parents does not have to be duplicated, reducing the clinical hours for the second child by one third.

 What about missing school?

-Our program runs continuously, throughout the school year.
-It is common for children to miss 2 weeks of school.
-With pre-planning teachers are happy to give your child her assignments for the missed days.
+Our program runs continuously and throughout the school year.
+It is common for children to miss two weeks of school.
+With pre-planning, teachers are happy to give your child her assignments for the missed days.
 Children have ample opportunity to do their homework in our office while we are conferring with parents.
-Most parents realize that “school is the least of their child’s problems.”
-School success and success in general, becomes more likely after treatment.
+School success — and success in general — becomes more likely after treatment.

 Do you take insurance?

-We have seen a wide variety of outcomes regarding insurance coverage for our two-week intensive outpatient psychotherapy program (IOP).
-Our program is out of network, and charged under Evergreen Psychotherapy Center.
+We have seen a wide variety of outcomes regarding insurance coverage for our two-week Intensive Outpatient Program (IOP).
+Our program is out-of-network and charged under Evergreen Psychotherapy Center.
 Some insurance carriers have paid for our entire fee, some have paid a percentage, and others have refused to pay anything.
-If your carrier refuses coverage you can initiate an appeals process.
+If your carrier refuses coverage, you can initiate an appeals process.

 How should I dress?